zeroc-ice/ice/csharp/BuildInstructions.md

     > set ICE_HOME=C:\Program Files (x86)\ZeroC\Ice-3.6.0

 Python is required to run the test suite.
+Additionally, the Glacier2 tests require the Python module `passlib`, which you can install with the command:

+    > pip install passlib

 To run the tests, open a command window and change to the top-level directory.
 At the command prompt, execute:

     > python allTests.py